 Overview

-This data format consists of a root or container element S100_IC_InteroperabilityCatalogue, whose structure is shown in the figure below.
+This data format consists of a root or container element S100_IC_InteroperabilityCatalogue, whose structure is shown in Figure 11-1.
 An interoperability catalogue contains header information identifying the catalogue (derived from the ISO abstract catalogue type and extended with specific elements appropriate to S-100 and interoperability, such as digital signatures and elements identifying the source of interoperability requirements for this catalogue).
 The header is followed by a list of products covered by the catalogue and containers for display planes and predefined combinations.
 Levels 1 and 2 catalogues will contain only display planes and predefined combinations.
 Level 3 and 4 catalogues will have additional containers for hybridization rules and references to the hybrid portrayal and feature catalogues used by the results of hybridization rules.
-The general structure is depicted in the figure below.
+The general structure is depicted in Figure 11-1.